Jurchen people

 Many "Yeren Jurchens", like the Nivkh (speaking a language isolate), Negidai, Nanai, Oroqen and many Evenks, are today considered distinct ethnic groups.
+In Outer Manchuria, some Han Chinese men married the local "Yeren Jurchen" women, and their mixed Sinitic-Tungusic descendants became the Taz people.

-The Jurchens are chiefly known for producing the Jin (1115–1234) and Qing (1616/1636-1912) conquest dynasties on the Chinese territory.
+The Jurchens are chiefly known for producing the Jin (1115–1234) and Qing (1644–1912) conquest dynasties on the Chinese territory.
 The latter dynasty, originally calling itself the Later Jin, was founded by a Jianzhou commander, Nurhaci (r.
 1616–26), who unified most Jurchen tribes, incorporated their entire population into hereditary military regiments known as the Eight Banners, and patronized the creation of an alphabet for their language based on the Mongolian script.
 The term Manchu, already in official use by the Later Jin at that time, was in 1635 decreed to be the sole acceptable name for that people.

 Name

+Lüzhen/Nüzhen

 The name Jurchen is derived from a long line of other variations of the same name.